Changing Lives Through Literacy

 Our Approach to Literacy Instruction

-Groves Learning Organization builds literacy for neurodiverse students and helps all students ignite their confidence to succeed using evidence-based reading instruction.
+Groves Learning Organization builds literacy for students who experience learning challenges and helps all students ignite their confidence to succeed using evidence-based reading instruction.
 By immersing ourselves in the science of reading, we are continually at the forefront of proven literacy instruction methods.
 Our passionate approach is sequential and multi-sensory, allowing students to master and then build upon each new skill at their own pace.

 Our staff engages in continuous professional development, including reading the latest research on the science of reading.
 We are particularly interested in what cognitive scientists uncover about how the brain learns to read in both emerging and struggling readers (including students with dyslexia).
 As new research emerges, we continue to adapt our teaching to reflect these insights and improve literacy instruction for all.